MelindaMalmgren/MelindaMalmgren/README.md

 ### Hi there 👋

-Product Technical Leader of the DevOps Tech Enablement product at :airplane: American Airlines :airplane: where I strive to make our engineering culture the best in the industry.
+I’m a DevOps Technical Lead on American Airlines' _DevOps Tech Enablement_ team looking after 500+ engineering squads, specialising in the implementation of DevOps Transformation strategies.
+I strive to make our engineering culture the best in the industry.

 <!--
 **MelindaMalmgren/MelindaMalmgren** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.